guanggevwu/ZEUS_Tango_control/DAQ/README.md

 # 5 Logging

 This frame shows important messages during data acquisition.
+Please always read them before every shot.
 For example, (1) A message "shot xx is completed".
 This message indicates we have acquired data from all selected devices.
 An audio also plays when this message shows up.
+(2) If we notice an inconsistency of shot numbers from various devices, we need to figure out the problems before proceeding.
+Two common cases indicating the inconsistency.
+First, when "shot xx is completed" doesn't show up or the audio doesn't play.
+This means some of the devices haven't been able to output the data.
+Second, some devices output more images than they should.
+This is often due to extra false triggers.

 # 6 Common operations on the Taurus GUI.